don/BluetoothSerial/README.md

     bluetoothSerial.unsubscribe();

-## rawSubscribe
+## subscribeRawData

 Subscribe to be notified when data is received.

-    bluetoothSerial.rawSubscribe(success, failure);
+    bluetoothSerial.subscribeRawData(success, failure);

 ### Description

-Function `rawSubscribe` registers a callback that is called when data is received.
+Function `subscribeRawData` registers a callback that is called when data is received.
 The callback is called immediately when data is received.
-The raw data is sent to callback as an ArrayBuffer.
-The callback is a long running callback and will exist until `rawUnsubscribe` is called.
+The data is sent to callback as an ArrayBuffer.
+The callback is a long running callback and will exist until `unsubscribeRawData` is called.

 ### Parameters